“2025 TCS New York City Marathon”

 Official Charity Partnership

-The Chinese FreeMasons Athletic Club is proud to announce our Official Charity Partnership for the 2023 TCS New York City Marathon through New York Road Runners.
-We have been allocated 5 guaranteed entries as a Community Level partner for runners who fundraise $3,000 to support the CFMAC mission.
-The 2022 TCS New York City Marathon will take place on Sunday, November 5, 2023.
+The Chinese FreeMasons Athletic Club is proud to announce our Official Charity Partnership for the 2025 TCS New York City Marathon through New York Road Runners.
+We have been allocated 5 guaranteed entries as a Bronze Level partner for runners who fundraise $3,000 to support the CFMAC mission.
+The 2025 TCS New York City Marathon will take place on Sunday, November 2, 2025.

 We have also enlisted the help of Run Coach Kai to create a marathon training program for our runners to prepare for the marathon!